 The staff at Perris Lake High School openly encourages parents to volunteer and become involved in their child's education at Perris Lake.
 Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
 Parents stay informed on upcoming events and school activities through parent conferences and Infinite Campus on-line grade monitoring system.
 By logging in with your Infinite Campus account, you can see your child's grades and attendance on a daily basis.
 Infinite Campus is updated on a regular basis.
 If you do not have an Infinite Campus account, please contact our school receptionist and she will help you to create an account.
 If you wish to visit your child's classroom or volunteer on campus, please contact Mr. Dean P. Hauser at (951) 657-7357, ext.
 30100 for more information on how to become involved in your child's learning environment.
-Current information can also be found at our website, http://www.puhsd.org/Domain/547.
+Current information can also be found at our website, http://plhs.puhsd.org/.
 Below are a number of opportunities where you can volunteer at Perris Lake:

-Event chaperone Fundraising
+Event chaperone

+Fundraising

+Activities

-Activities School Events Committees PTSA
+School Events

+Committees (School Site Council)

+PTSA

 Committees:

 School Site Council

 English Language Acquisition Committee (ELAC)

 African-American Parent Advisory Council

 Coffee with the Principal

 Iced Tea with the Principal

+Dinner with the Principal (4 times a year)

 Advisory Committees

 School Activities:

 Back to School Night

 Open House

 Student Social Nights

 Sr. Pinning

 PELI-ATP

 Award Ceremonies & Graduation

+FAFSA NITE (numerous during the year)